STAND. COM. REP. NO. 2757

 State of Hawaii

-Your Committees on Judiciary and Labor and Ways and Means, to which was referred S.B.
-No. 2755 entitled:
+Your Committee on Commerce and Consumer Protection, to which was referred S.B.
+No. 2280, S.D.
+1, entitled:

-"A BILL FOR AN ACT RELATING TO A LAW ENFORCEMENT EMPLOYMENT STANDARDS AND TRAINING BOARD,"
+"A BILL FOR AN ACT RELATING TO DENTAL ASSISTANTS,"

 (2) Making technical, nonsubstantive amendments for the purposes of clarity and consistency.

-As affirmed by the records of votes of the members of your Committees on Judiciary and Labor and Ways and Means that are attached to this report, your Committees are in accord with the intent and purpose of S.B.
-No. 2755, as amended herein, and recommend that it pass Third Reading in the form attached hereto as S.B.
-No. 2755, S.D.
-1.
+As affirmed by the record of votes of the members of your Committee on Commerce and Consumer Protection that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
+No. 2280, S.D.
+1, as amended herein, and recommends that it pass Third Reading in the form attached hereto as S.B.
+No. 2280, S.D.
+2.